TheArkive/CallTipsForAll/README.md

 ### User Settings
 For now, change user settings in the script.
 GUI coming later.

+## Latest updates
+* AutoHotkey v1 and v2 call tips are ready!
+Call Tips should be around 90% complete on both.
+* AHK v1 version of the script is now ready.

 ## To-Do List

-AutoHotkey v1 and v2 call tips are ready!
-Call Tips should be around 90% complete on both.

-AHK v1 version of the script is now ready.

 * Add auto-complete as CTRL + ALT + Space or automatic
 * Add GUI to save user settings and easily switch languages
 * Improve support for `var := expr, var := expr`